SambooG/team2/README.md

 # team2
-group project with Taylor and Tatiana
+Group project with Taylor, Sam and Tatiana